Juan Ríus Rivera: Cuban Liberation Army

 Rius Rivera did not agree with the treaty, and moved to Trujillo, Honduras in 1884.
 In 1887, he married a native Honduran named Aurora, the sister of Tomás Estrada Palma, future president of Cuba.
 In Honduras he dedicated himself to commerce and prospered economically.
 The Spanish Crown did not keep its part of the treaty with Cuba, and on February 24, 1895, insurgents rose against the Spaniards in the provinces of Oriente, Santa Clara and Matanzas in what became known as "El Grito de Baire".
 Rius Rivera joined the Cuban Liberation Army as one of its generals.

 The Commander-in-Chief of the Cuban Liberation Army of the West, General Antonio Maceo, was wounded and surrounded in a place called "La Trocha".
 In September 1897, Rius Rivera under General Enrique Collazo was sent with Cuban troops aboard the schooner Three Friends to rescue General Maceo.
 They were able to break through the Spanish blockade and reach General Maceo.
 On December 7, General Maceo was engaged in a fierce fight against the troops of Spanish Major Cirujedas when he was killed.
 On December 20, General Rius Rivera was promoted to Commander-in Chief of the West at General Maceo's request.

 In 1897, Antonio Mattei Lluberas, a wealthy coffee plantation owner from Yauco, visited the Puerto Rican Revolutionary Committee in New York City.
 There he met with Ramón Emeterio Betances, Juan de Mata Terreforte and Aurelio Méndez Martínez and together they proceeded to plan a major coup.
 The uprising, which became known as the Intentona de Yauco was to be directed by Betances, organized by Aurelio Méndez Mercado and the armed forces were to be commanded by General Juan Rius Rivera from Cuba.
 On March 28, 1897, Rius Rivera engaged in combat at Cabezedas in the Occidental Province, where he was then overpowered by Spanish General Hernández Velasco.
 He and 250 of his men were captured and imprisoned.
 General Juan Rius Rivera was gravely injured and was transported to the hospital of San Ambrosio in Havana.
 Later, he was deported to Castillo Presidio de Montjuïc in Barcelona, Spain where he remained until the end of the war.
 On February 15, 1898, the United States declared war against Spain in what is known as the Spanish–American War.
 On April 19, 1898, the U.S. Congress passed a resolution recognizing Cuba as a "free and independent" nation.
-Spain surrendered and signed the Treaty of Paris on December 10, resulting in Puerto Rico becoming a U.S. colony and Cuba gaining its independence.
+Spain surrendered and signed the Treaty of Paris on December 10, resulting in Puerto Rico becoming a U.S. territory.
+Cuba gained its independence in 1902, but remained under heavy American influence until the communist revolution of Fidel Castro in 1959.